-Middle Period, 1900–1915: Almost exclusively devoted to his project on Native American life and culture, with ever-decreasing amounts of time spent doing studio portraiture.
-Created his epic Picture Opera Musicale with original, Native-inspired musical score and large orchestra (1911).
-Began filming Native Americans in 1901.
-Created his first feature-length narrative documentary film in 1914, entitled In the Land of the War Canoes.
-Illustrated various popular books and magazines of the time, including the British Journal of Photography, the American Museum Journal, and Flute of the Gods.
+1900–1915: THE NORTH AMERICAN INDIAN PROJECT | During these 15 years, Curtis devoted his time almost exclusively to his project on Native American life and culture, with ever-decreasing amounts of time spent doing studio portraiture. in 1911, he created his epic Picture Opera Musicale with original, Native-inspired musical score and large orchestra.
+He began filming Native Americans in 1901, and created his first feature-length narrative documentary film in 1914, In the Land of the War Canoes.
+He also illustrated popular books and magazines, including the British Journal of Photography, the American Museum Journal, and the Flute of the Gods.

-Gold-toned printing-out paper prints: These collodian-silver prints, on single weight paper, are a printing-out process and gold-toned.
-They are extremely rare and were produced principally in 1899 and 1900.
+GOLDTONE PAPER PRINTS | Curtis’ goldtone paper prints are extremely rare, and were produced principally in 1899 and 1900.
+He used a single weight paper, adding goldtones during the printing-out process.
 They are marked by their fine grain structure, sharp resolution and russety sepia tone.
-Of the few examples that exist, the majority are approximately 12 x 16 (or reverse)
+The majority are approximately 12 x 16″ (or reverse) in size.

 Curtis did not create individual, thematic portfolios in the manner of many contemporary photographers.
 He did, however, create twenty portfolios as part of his magnum opus The North American Indian.
 Each set of these rare books (done in an edition of approximately 272, of a projected edition of 500) comprises 722 large-format original photogravures contained in the twenty portfolios.
 These portfolios were released during the period 1907–1930 on a complete set, subscription basis.

 Curtis also contributed over 100 photographs to the two-volume Harriman Alaskan Expedition souvenir albums.
 These albums of over 240 gelatin silver prints were done in an edition of approximately twenty-five.